Harphies/my-webiste/src/pages/post_19/index.md

 ## Some Ways AI can help hiring managers and HR managers in the organization.

-- AI can better help the hiring manage of an organization make a prdictive guess on what the salary of the newly employed staff should be based on some characteritics like _Years of experience_, _Age_, _Interview Score_ , _Location_, _Previous Employment patterns_, _Previous Positions Held_ etc. I did a great job of training a model and deploy to better have a glimpse of what AI can do in this context.
+- AI can better help the hiring managers of an organization make a prdictive guess on what the salary of the newly employed staff should be based on some characteritics like _Years of experience_, _Age_, _Interview Score_ , _Location_, _Previous Employment patterns_, _Previous Positions Held_ etc. I did a great job of training a model and deploy to better have a glimpse of what AI can do in this context.
 [Click here](https://salaryforcast.herokuapp.com/) to experiment with it.
 - Organizations are increasingly adopting AI technology to enhance employee engagement within the organization for better retentions and to better improve employee peformance and revamp productivity.
 - AI can be used to help hiring managers write a compelling Job description based on the current situations and the mission of the organization rather than previous techniques.
-In this way, better candiate that can drive the organization to achive the known misson would be demanded for.
+In this way, better candiate that can drive the organization to achieve the known misson would be demanded for.
 - AI can help HR managers make a crtitical decisons on who is due for promotion within the work space and when to ensure the growth of the organization and Individual through analytics.
 - _There would be more updates to the list please keep an eye on more updates to the list._

 ```
-I work with IoT and AI company that is revolutionizing the Healtcare in Africa by building low cost, affordable,and connected clinical tools as _we believe nobody deserve to die from disease that could be prevented with technology.
+I work with an IoT and AI company that is revolutionizing the Healtcare in Africa who's building a low cost, affordable,and connected clinical tools as _we believe nobody deserve to die from disease that could be prevented with technology.

 You got an update for me??: Please kindly reach out here, tafeez.tech@gmail.com || +2348101595909